Bhashini-IITJ/visualTranslation/README.md

 <img src="assets/welcome.png" width="100%">

 # Release updates:
-- <b>[September 25, 2024]</b> First Public Release (supports training and inference on datasets used using best performing baseline in the paper.
-Currently, we supported precomputed scene text detection and recognition).
+- <b>[September 25, 2024]</b> First Public Release (supports training and inference on datasets used in the paper using our best performing baseline reported in the paper.
+Currently, we support precomputed scene text detection and recognition.
+In future release, we plan to integrate scene text detection and recognition as well).

 # Inference on datasets used